 Granted, the average apartment (especially in London) may not seem like a big space to keep moving around in but we strongly recommend regular movement intervals to help combat negative changes from prolonged periods of sitting.

-Cheyne Voss, Head of Physio at Ten says; “Every time you get up, it’s a chance for your body to reset.
+Ten’s Head of Physio says; “Every time you get up, it’s a chance for your body to reset.
 Try walking whilst taking a phone call or doing some shoulder rolls as you go to put the kettle on.
 Little bursts of movement are better than long uninterrupted periods of sitting.”